 Implants are made from a surgical-grade titanium alloy — the same biocompatible material used for artificial joints.
 Once placed, an implant fuses to the surrounding bone during a process known as osseointegration.
 This stabilizes the implant and makes it strong enough to withstand daily chewing forces.

 While traditional teeth replacement options — such as bridges and dentures — are still used today, dental implants have quickly become the most highly respected teeth replacement option.
 In fact, they offer a wide range of advantages compared to other restorative procedures.
 Implants are:

 If you have ever felt too embarrassed to smile because of a missing tooth, then consider getting a fantastic boost to your self-esteem with dental implants.
-Our reputable dental practice in Westborough is well-known for our ability to restore the health and appearance of teeth in a variety of ways, and tooth implants are often a perfect solution for filling a gap caused by missing teeth.
+Our reputable dental office in Westborough is well-known for our ability to restore the health and appearance of teeth in a variety of ways, and tooth implants are often a perfect solution for filling a gap caused by missing teeth.